Peace House Community Programs

 We make our first floor available to organizations engaged in work or practice consistent with our mission on a limited basis.
 If you are interested in exploring the use of our space for a retreat or other occasional gathering, please reach out to us at cambridgepeacehouse@gmail.com

-Mini-Retreat, Sunday, November 16, 2025, 9am - noon, in-person Art and Soul of Insight Dialogue
+Mini-Retreat, Sunday, April 26, 2026, 9am - noon, in-person Art and Soul of Insight Dialogue

-Jan Surrey, Marsha Lawson, and Annie Hoffman
+with Jan Surrey, Marsha Lawson, and Annie Hoffman

-This year, the Northeast Insight Dialogue Sangha is offering mini retreats on the The Three Characteristics: Anicca: impermanence, Dukkha: suffering or stress, and Anatta: no inherent, unchanging self.
-In November, we will contemplate with the Insight Dialogue guidelines of Pause, Relax, Open, Attune to Emergence, Speak the Truth and Listen Deeply.
+This year, the Northeast Insight Dialogue Sangha is offering mini retreats on The Three Characteristics of our human existence: Anicca: impermanence, Dukkha: suffering or stress, and Anatta: no inherent, unchanging self or other.

 The framework of this investigation is the practice of Insight Dialogue, a relational practice developed by Gregory Kramer and the Insight Dialogue Community.
 We will practice together to explore the teachings based in the Pali Canon, the collection of suttas in the Theravada Buddhist tradition.